nanny-on/README.Nanny-On/README.md

 Nanny-On is an application control program using adaptive whitelisting technologies.
-Generally, application control programs enhance security features and availability of embedded systems such as POS, CD/ATM, ICS(Industrial Control System), etc.
+Generally, application control programs enhance security features and availability of embedded systems such as POS, CD/ATM, ICS(Industrial Control Systems), etc.
 However, we wish to extend the target system to personal and server computers.
 Nanny-On project is to implement and maintain application control software for Linux kernels.